 The Company's joint venture, IC Cesme has a loan with Isbank in the form of a Term Facility Agreement ("Term Facility", which facility amounts to €7,000k), repayable in semi-annual instalments subject to a nominal interest rate of six month Euribor plus 4.5%.
 The respective repayments were originally planned to commence in December 2011, which were then renegotiated in July 2015, to semi-annual repayments of €538k each, in full, by the fall of 2022.
-The balance payable on this loan as at 31 December 2018 amounts to €4,308k (2017: €5,385k).
+The balance payable on this loan as at 31 December 2019 amounts to €3,231k (2018: €4,308k).

 In addition to the Term Facility referred to above, Isbank provided other sub-loans in the form of a General Cash and Non-Cash Credit Agreement ("Subordinated Loans") with a maximum facility of €10,000k, subject to a 1.4% nominal rate of interest with the various drawdowns maturing at different dates depending on the respective draw-down date.
-The total balance payable on the sub-loans as at 31 December 2018 amounts to €6,646k (2017: €6,646k).
-During 2018, the directors of IC Cesme have agreed with the bank to roll forward an amount of €6,000k in subordinated loans due for repayment in 2019, for another year.
+The total balance payable on the sub-loans as at 31 December 2019 amounts to €6,525k (2018: €6,646k).
+During 2020, the directors of IC Cesme are in discussion with the bank to roll forward such subordinated loans when due.

 The Subordinated Loans are secured by cash pledges by the shareholders of IC Cesme.
 The cash pledge continues to be held in the name of the Company's parent ("CNMIL"), but in terms of the sale agreement, the Company has lodged an equivalent sum with CNMIL in anticipation of Isbank agreeing to complete the legal formalities relating to this substitution, which has not yet been completed.
-Accordingly CNMIL acts as a guarantor and sponsor of IC Cesme's repayment obligations under the Term Facility and the Subordinated Loans to the extent of 45% (reflective of the Company's beneficial interest in IC Cesme) for any failure by IC Cesme to honour repayments.
+Accordingly, CNMIL acts as a guarantor and sponsor of IC Cesme's repayment obligations under the Term Facility and the Subordinated Loans to the extent of 45% (reflective of the Company's beneficial interest in IC Cesme) for any failure by IC Cesme to honour repayments.